r-gavin/Data_Science_Examples/README.md

 ## insight_fellowship

-This repository has been created to highlight a few side projects (for learning only) I have worked on to help develop some data science-like skills.
+This repository has been created to highlight a few side projects (for learning only) I have worked on to help develop some data science skills.
 A description of the contained directories follows below:

 * **text_predict_app**: shiny app created to demonstate a text prediction model I built,